jerr0328/jerr0328.github.io/index.md

 ## About Me

 I'm a software engineer living in Berlin.
 I'm currently the Data Pipeline squad lead at Planet.
 I'm originally from Belgium, although I grew up in Florida.
+I have dual United States and Belgian citizenships.
 In high school I did the International Baccalaureate and Computer Science programs.
 I then studied Computer Science at the University of Central Florida in Orlando, with a minor in Legal Studies.
 During that time, I was an intern at Lockheed Martin in Cape Canaveral.
 I graduated in May 2012 with Honors.
 I then worked for